Nitrokey/nethsm/docs/clustering.md

 ### Reconfiguring an existing cluster

+#### Changing the cluster CA

 An existing cluster (with two or more nodes) **cannot** change its cluster CA while in operation.
 If you need to change this certificate: choose a node, remove all other nodes, update the CA, then have the other members re-join.

+### Changing the network configuration of nodes

+Modifying the network configuration of a node (e.g. changing its IP) will automatically tell the other nodes about the update.
+You should however ensure that do only perform such updates on a single node at a time, and in a cluster where losing that node would not lost quorum.

 ## Limitations

 Be aware of the following, temporary limitations:

-- once a node is part of a cluster, changing its network configuration and/or its advertised peer URLs is not fully supported ;
 - if a cluster is lost (quorum is lost), the only means of recovery is factory-reset + restore.
+Make sure to back up often.
 Future releases will include means to recover from on-disk data ;
 - system time between nodes must be manually synchronized for now.
 Future release may include automatic clock sync.